 - 4Kitchen purifier filters degrade 25-50% faster than in other rooms due to grease and heavy particle loads — budget for more frequent replacements

-- 5The Winix 5500-2 at $159.99 is the best budget option, with PlasmaWave technology that provides an extra layer of odor breakdown beyond carbon filtration alone
+- 5The Winix 5510 at $179.99 is the best smart value option, with WiFi app control, a built-in air quality monitor, and PlasmaWave technology that provides an extra layer of odor breakdown beyond carbon filtration alone

 What Makes a Kitchen Air Purifier Different